-Rule 4C - Group Members will ensure that providers of services to Verizon also adopt appropriate and equivalent security measures.
+Rule 4C - Group Members will ensure that providers of services to Verizon commit to strict contractual measures, and adopt appropriate security measures which are equivalent to those which Verizon commits to.

-European data protection law expressly requires that where a provider of a service (acting as a processor) to any of the Verizon entities has access to individuals' personal information (e.g. a payroll provider), Group Members must adhere to Verizon's due diligence process for the selection of the service provider and must impose strict contractual obligations evidenced in writing dealing with the security of that information and other requirements in line with European data protection law to ensure that such service providers act only on Group Members' instructions when processing that information, and that they have in place appropriate technical and organisational security measures to safeguard personal information.
+European data protection law expressly requires that where a provider of a service (acting as a processor) to any of the Group Members has access to individuals' personal information (e.g. a payroll provider), Group Members must adhere to Verizon's due diligence process for the selection of the service provider and must impose strict contractual obligations evidenced in writing to ensure that the processor can provide sufficient guarantees that they will implement appropriate technical and organisational security measures to safeguard personal information, meet the requirements of this Policy and European data protection laws, and ensure the protection of the rights of data subjects..